Abu Ali Bal'ami: Work

 Bal'ami most famous work is Tarikhnama, a historical text that spans a period beginning with the dawn of creation through to the Islamic age.
 The book was translated into Turkish and Arabic and remained in circulation for a thousand years.
 It is among the most influential books of Islamic historical literature and contains supplementary material, some of which is found nowhere else.
+It helped revive both the idea of the Iranian monarchy and its memory.

 Though Bal'ami claims the Tarikhnama is a translation of al-Tabari's History of the Prophets and Kings, it is actually an independent work.
 Bal'ami states several times in the book that he has corrected al-Tabari's version.
 Contrary to al-Tabari, Bal'ami's version is presented from a Persian (mainly Khorasanian) point of view.
 Having been written in 963, the Tarikh-i Bal'ami is the oldest New Persian prose work after the preface of the Shahnama-yi Abu Mansuri by Abu Mansur Muhammad.

 The 12th-century poet Nizami Aruzi makes mention of a book composed by Bal'ami named Tawqi'at, and two lines by Bal'ami are cited in the Farhang-e Jahangiri by Jamal al-Din Hosayn Enju Shirazi.
 However, it is not known if this refers to Bal'ami or his father, Bal'ami the Elder.